williamgilpin/howto/howto_sherlock.md

 We are not currently paying for priority access to Sherlock, and so we will get booted from nodes if paying members opt to use their nodes.
 For this reason, please try to make your jobs persistent: they continously write their output to disk, and can also re-start if stopped.
 So if you have a giant 'for' loop of image processing, try to write each processed image to disk when you're done with it.

 If you need to keep track of the values of a bunch of variables, try writing the entire execution state of your program to disk every time the loop is called (as long as this is relatively inexpensive compared to the time it takes to produce the new state in each step of the loop).
 So if you're doing a massing serial numerical integration, at the end of each timestep consider writing the timestep number and the current values of all of your independent and dependent variables to disk.
-You have 15GB quota (40 TB if you remember to change directories to `$SCRATCH`), so write everything that you can to disk as often as you can and regret nothing.
+You have 15GB quota (40 TB if you remember to change directories to `$SCRATCH`), so write everything that you can to disk as often as you can without affecting performance.

 ## Getting started on Sherlock